getpelican/pelican/docs/plugins.rst

                                                                    can return a Generator, or several
-                                                                   generator in a tuple or in a list. page_generator_context              page_generator, metadata page_generator_init                 page_generator                 invoked in the PagesGenerator.__init__ page_generator_finalized            page_generator                 invoked at the end of PagesGenerator.generate_context
+                                                                   generator in a tuple or in a list. page_generator_context              page_generator, metadata page_generator_preread              page_generator                 invoked before a page is read in PageGenerator.generate_context;
+                                                                   use if code needs to do something before every page is parsed. page_generator_init                 page_generator                 invoked in the PagesGenerator.__init__ page_generator_finalized            page_generator                 invoked at the end of PagesGenerator.generate_context static_generator_context            static_generator, metadata static_generator_preread            static_generator               invoked before a static file is read in StaticGenerator.generate_context;
-content_object_init                 content_object                 invoked at the end of Content.__init__ (see note below) content_written                     path, context                  invoked each time a content file is written.
+                                                                   use if code needs to do something before every static file is added to the staticfiles list. static_generator_init               static_generator               invoked in the StaticGenerator.__init__ static_generator_finalized          static_generator               invoked at the end of StaticGenerator.generate_context content_object_init                 content_object                 invoked at the end of Content.__init__ (see note below) content_written                     path, context                  invoked each time a content file is written.
 =================================   ============================   ===========================================================================